-These thoughts were offered at Franklin United Methodist Church on Sunday, July 8, 2018.
-This message was based upon a reading from 1 Corinthians 12:4-11.
-This is the second of three messages in a series entitled “Called.”
+These thoughts were offered at Franklin United Methodist Church on Sunday, July 7, 2019.
+This message was based upon a reading from The Beginner’s Bible: “A Tall Tower” (based upon Genesis 11).

 I have developed a handout to accompany this teaching and, hopefully, further the discussion in your home or small group.
 You can download it here.

 It is an amazing thing to think about: for the last three millennia, if not longer, people have grappled with the stories of Scripture.
 Reading and rereading them, each generation finding meaning and a unique take away for their day.